dgmsolutionstj/veronica/README.md

 ## Configuration

 Veronica uses an 'intents.json' file for customizing responses.
 You can modify this file to add new intents or customize existing ones.
+Task-related functionalities are managed through the 'tasks.txt' file.

 ## Usage

 Once the application is running, Veronica will greet you based on the time of the day.
-You can then issue voice commands for tasks such as checking the time, date, searching the web, calculating, checking the weather, and more.
+You can then issue voice commands for tasks such as checking the time, date, searching the web, calculating, checking the weather, and managing tasks.

 To exit the application, use voice commands like "quit" or "exit."